leo-le-07/onboarding-codenote-client/README.md

 ```json
   "include": ["src"]
 ```
-This time, we'll add TypeScript cover for all files in our project.
+This time, we'll add TypeScript to cover for all files in our project.

 #### Submit Pull Request
 When finishing, please create a pull request to branch `task-3/typescript-type-checking`